minetest/minetest/doc/world_format.md

 ## `auth.sqlite`

-Contains authentification data as an SQLite database.
+Contains authentication data as an SQLite database.
 This replaces auth.txt above when `auth_backend` is set to `sqlite3` in world.mt.

-This database contains two tables: `auth`, and `user_privileges`:
+This database contains two tables: `auth` and `user_privileges`:

 ```sql
 CREATE TABLE `auth` (